 Every escalation logs:

-• Why it was triggered
+- Why it was triggered

-• What was found
+- What was found

-• Time saved vs manual debugging
+- Time saved vs manual debugging

-• Token costs
+- Token costs

 This data drives continuous improvement of the routing logic.

-The Future of Heterogeneous AI
+The Future Is Heterogeneous

-• Code understanding: Claude, Cursor
+- Code understanding: Claude, Cursor

-• Massive analysis: Gemini, GPT-4
+- Massive analysis: Gemini, GPT-4

-• Execution: Gemini, Code Interpreter
+- Execution: Gemini, Code Interpreter

-• Domain-specific: BloombergGPT, Med-PaLM
+- Domain-specific: BloombergGPT, Med-PaLM

 The deep-code-reasoning-mcp server is open source.
-Fork it, extend it, build your own multi-model workflows.
+Fork it.
+Extend it.
+Build your own multi-model workflows.